sympy/sympy/doc/src/modules/integrals/rubi/about.rst

 Note
 ----

 Please note that this module is experimental.
-Therefor, API may change unexpectedly between SymPy versions.
+Therefore, API may change unexpectedly between SymPy versions.

 References